 If you’re reading this, you may be familiar with why native ads work as a marketing tactic.
 If not, check out 3 Reasons to Go Native for a quick overview.
-Regardless of how much you already, you should look into adding push notifications into your marketing mix.
+Regardless of how much you already know, you should look into adding native ads into your marketing mix.
 According to a study by IPG Media Lab and Sharethrough, consumers look at native ads 53 percent more often than traditional display ads.
 So how do you get consumers to look at your native ad?
 Here are some tips to create powerful and enticing native ads:

 Identify the right media channels